Table tennis: Service and return

 In game play, the player serving the ball commences a play.
-The server must first stand with the ball resting on the open palm of the free hand (the one not holding the racket) and project it vertically upwards, imparting no spin, to a height of at least 16 cm (6.3 in).
-The server then strikes the ball on its descent in such a manner that it first bounces on their own side of the table before passing directly over the net to land on the opponent's side, without touching the net assembly.
-In casual matches, players often neglect to toss the ball upwards in accordance with the rules; however, this is technically illegal and may afford the server an unfair advantage.
+The server first stands with the ball held on the open palm of the hand not carrying the paddle, called the freehand, and tosses the ball directly upward without spin, at least 16 cm high.
+The server then strikes the ball with the racket on the ball's descent so that it first touches the server's court, and then touches directly the receiver's court, without touching the net assembly.
+In casual games, many players do not toss the ball upward; however, this is technically illegal and can give the serving player an unfair advantage.

 The ball must remain behind the endline and above the playing surface of the table at all times during the service.
 The server's body or clothing cannot be used to obstruct sight of the ball; the opponent and the umpire must have a clear view of the ball at all times.
 If the umpire is doubtful of the legality of a service they may first interrupt play and give a warning to the server.
 If the serve is a clear failure or is doubted again by the umpire after the warning, the receiver scores a point.

 If the service is "good", then the receiver must make a "good" return by hitting the ball back before it bounces a second time on receiver's side of the table so that the ball passes the net and touches the opponent's court, either directly or after touching the net assembly.
 Thereafter, the server and receiver must alternately make a return until the rally is over.
 Returning the serve is one of the most difficult parts of the game, as the server's first move is often the least predictable and thus most advantageous shot due to the numerous spin and speed choices at the server's disposal.